-Looking to the group home builders, Aiden Jury, COO at Jennian Holdings, for one is equally buoyant: “Jennian is going through a growth phase.
+Looking to the group home builders, Aidan Jury, COO at Jennian Holdings, for one is equally buoyant: “Jennian is going through a growth phase.
 Absolutely!
 In most of the regions we couldn’t build another house if we tried.
 Resource constraints and physical capacity are the only setbacks.
 All our regions are at capacity at the moment.

 “In most regions our house numbers have practically doubled.
 They’re all doing well.
 Our business is strong nationally.”

 TO SERVE AND PROTECT

 Recalling how risk-averse the industry is becoming, I asked both builders’ associations what measures are in place to protect the home owner?
 Master Builders’ Tracey Bree says: “We have our Master Build Guarantee which is a wholly owned subsidiary.
 All of our members offer a 10-year guarantee.
 It covers loss of deposit, non-completion, remedial work, defects and workmanship, structural defects, rot and fungal decay.
 Our cover is up to a million dollars.”